Ask a doctor about a prescription for GABAPENTINE TEVA-RATIOPHARM 800 mg FILM-COATED TABLETS

 Pregnancy

-You should not take Gabapentina Teva-ratiopharm during pregnancy, unless your doctor has told you to.
-You should use an effective contraceptive method in women of childbearing age.
+Do not take Gabapentina Teva-ratiopharm during pregnancy, unless your doctor has told you to.
+An effective contraceptive method should be used in women of childbearing age.

-There are no specific studies on the use of gabapentin in pregnant women, but in the case of other medications used to treat seizures, there has been a reported increase in the risk of damage to the developing fetus, particularly when more than one medication is used to treat seizures.
-Therefore, whenever possible, you should try to take only one medication for seizures and only under the advice of your doctor.
+There are no specific studies on the use of gabapentina in pregnant women, but with other medicines used to treat seizures, there have been reports of an increased risk of harm to the developing baby, particularly when more than one medicine is used to treat seizures at the same time.
+Therefore, whenever possible, you should try to take only one medicine for seizures during pregnancy and only under the advice of your doctor.

-If you take gabapentin during pregnancy, it may cause withdrawal symptoms in newborns.
-This risk may be higher when gabapentin is taken concomitantly with opioid analgesics (pain medications).
+If you take gabapentina during pregnancy, it may cause withdrawal symptoms in newborns.
+This risk may be higher when gabapentina is taken with opioid painkillers (drugs for treating intense pain).

 Contact your doctor immediately if you become pregnant, think you may be pregnant, or plan to become pregnant while taking Gabapentina Teva-ratiopharm.
-Do not stop taking this medicine abruptly, as this may cause an anticipation of seizures, which could have serious consequences for you and your baby.
+Do not stop taking this medicine suddenly, as this may cause seizures to return, which could have serious consequences for you and your baby.

 Breastfeeding

-Gabapentin, the active ingredient in Gabapentina Teva-ratiopharm, is excreted in breast milk.
-It is not recommended to breastfeed while taking Gabapentina Teva-ratiopharm, as the effect on the baby is unknown.
+Gabapentina, the active substance of Gabapentina Teva-ratiopharm, is excreted in breast milk.
+Breastfeeding is not recommended while taking Gabapentina Teva-ratiopharm, as the effect on the baby is unknown.

 Fertility